jnozzi/cocoadev.com/SiteContent/General/JavaNSImageURL.markdown

 ----
 Hi Mark,

-Not very easy to figured out where the problem is with your code, but i can say for sure that you don't need to retain your image in an array, the [[NSImageView]] retain it already.
+Not very easy to figured out where the problem is with your code, but i can say for sure that you don't need to retain your image in an array, the General/NSImageView retain it already.
-I think the issue is somewhere else, maybe with the dataSource of your [[NSTableView]].
-Do you subclass any [[NSControl]] object ?
+I think the issue is somewhere else, maybe with the dataSource of your General/NSTableView.
+Do you subclass any General/NSControl object ?

 You can look at this page:
 http://perso.wanadoo.fr/mpergand/articles/en/journey_to_the_center.html